rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 ## Field Due to Current Loop

 Given a loop of current in a plane, one can determine the direction of the magnetic field near the center of loop created by the current using the current loop right--hand rule.
-Wrap your fingers around the loop in the direction of the current and your thumb points in the direction of the magnetic field.
+Wrap your fingers around the loop in the direction of the current -- your thumb points in the direction of the magnetic field.

 <img src="figures/Figure-28.12_Young_Freedman_14th_Edition.png" width="50%"/>